50 first jobs of now famous actresses

 Comedian Amy Poehler's first job in New York was serving ice cream to "whiny kids" at a Manhattan parlor.
 Her claim to fame back then was singing to birthday boys and girls, leading her fellow employees in a chant.

-Longoria gushed about her time at Wendy’s in an interview with Latina.com.
+Eva Longoria gushed about her time at Wendy’s in an interview with Latina.com.
 She started working there when she was 14, and continued for six years.
 She's even still in touch with her former manager.
 Soon after, a beauty pageant brought her to Hollywood, where she decided to stay and pursue acting.
-Today, the actress is worth $50 million.
+Today, her net worth is $80 million.

 Octavia Spencer started off working as part of the production crew for films like "Tom and Huck” after graduating from Alabama University with a degree in English.
 After several directors urged her to audition, she landed her first role.